Black gram nutrition: glycemic index, calories and diets

 The average serving size of dry black gram beans is 35g.
-Meaning one average serving size of cooked black gram provides 119 calories.
+One average serving size of cooked black gram provides 119 calories.

-Raw black gram beans are incredibly dense in nutrients, containing only 11% water.
-At the same time, cooked black gram beans consist 73% of water and 27% of nutrients.
+Raw black gram beans are incredibly nutrient-dense, containing only 11% water.
+At the same time, cooked black gram beans consist of 73% water and 27% nutrients.

 Carbohydrates in Black Gram

-The predominant macronutrients found in black gram beans are carbohydrates with 59g per every 100g serving of raw black gram beans.
+The predominant macronutrients in black gram beans are carbohydrates, 59g per every 100g serving of raw black gram beans.
 About 26% of those carbohydrates are composed of dietary fiber.
 Vigna mungo has little added sugars, only one gram per 100 grams.

 A 100g of boiled black gram beans contains 18.3g of carbohydrates and 6.4g of dietary fiber.

-Raw mungo beans also contain a significant level of starch (3), however, boiling black gram beans in water lowers the starch content level.
+Raw mungo beans also contain a significant level of starch (3); however, boiling black gram beans in water lowers the starch content.

 Protein in Black Gram

-The next major macronutrient is protein.
-Black gram contains 25g of protein in a 100g serving.
+The following primary macronutrient is protein.
+Raw black gram contains 25g of protein in a 100g serving.
 It is abundant in all essential amino acids, especially histidine, tryptophan, and isoleucine.

-The same serving size of cooked black gram beans contains 7.54g of protein.
+The same serving size of cooked black gram beans contains 7.54g protein.

-As urad beans contain some amount of all essential amino acids, the protein found in these beans is considered to be of high quality.
+As urad beans contain some amount of all essential amino acids, the protein found in these beans is considered high quality.
 The only essential amino acid black gram beans have a relative lack of is methionine.